CrowdStrike/ember-toucan-core/CONTRIBUTING.md

 ## Documentation

 Documentation lives in both the `docs` and `docs-app` directories.
-For most cases when adding compponents, you'll only need to add markdown files in `docs`.
+For most cases when adding components, you'll only need to add markdown files in `docs`.
 The `docs-app` directory is the Ember app powering the documentation, so it's not as likely to be edited when adding new functionality to ember-toucan-core.

 ## VSCode setup